TAFMEDS

 Week 3 Goals:

-• Behavior reduction fluency: 30+ correct per minute
+• Behavior Reduction fluency: 30+ correct per minute

-• Documentation fluency: 20+ correct per minute
+• Documentation and Reporting fluency: 20+ correct per minute

 • Cumulative accuracy: 80%+